Antifragile Children: “YOU CAN DO HARD THINGS!”

 In the fragile category, he includes the example of a wine glass.
 When the glass encounters resistance, even slight pressure, it will shatter.
 He then compares the fragility of a wine glass to the resilience of a plastic cup.
 When a plastic cup falls to the ground, it may not shatter but it will not be made stronger by hitting the floor.

-Unlike many of the fragile or resilient things in the world, the psyche and musculature of a human being will not grow without encountering necessary resistance.
 The experience of growth is usually, its fair to say, an uncomfortable experience.
 An Olympic athlete must endure incredible struggle in training to be allowed a spot as a competitor.
 A classical pianist must commit thousands of hours to study and practice before hushing audiences with uplifting melodies.
 Our immune systems need exposure to stressors to grow resilient, as do our minds, hearts, and bodies.
 Another example of this would be allergen exposure.
-As the father of a 6 month old, our physicians have encouraged us to rub peanut butter on our daughter’s gums from time to time.
+As the father of a 6 month old baby girl, our physicians have encouraged us to rub peanut butter on our daughter’s gums from time to time.
 Without this small exposure to a foreign entity, her immune system may not develop the necessary tools to process peanuts.

 Haidt writes, “Palm trees are antifragile.
 Early bends cause scars, then another wind comes, and it cracks and scars some more, and as the palm tree reaches its full height the tree has cracked and scarred so many times that it can withstand category 5 winds.”
+Isn’t the human heart also like this?
+When we experience heartbreak of any sort and we live through the tension of experiences that stretch us, we are then that much more likely to endure similar strains and stretches in the future with the grace that was birthed from enduring the struggle.

 Love to see that satisfied smile at the top of a tough climb 🙂

-Haidt again: “All children are by nature antifragile.
+Haidt again: “What do parents do?
+We take our beautiful little palm tree, we pull it indoors, feed it, give it everything it needs to grow.
+It looks great!
+And then we roll it out into the wind.
+And the first breeze that blows, the tree cracksAll children are by nature antifragile.
 Just as the immune system must be exposed to germs, and trees must be exposed to wind, children require exposure to setbacks, failures, shocks and stumbles in order to develop strength and self-reliance…kids must have a great deal of free play to develop and they benefit from physical play, which has anti-phobic effects.
 Kids seek out the level of risk and thrill that they are ready for, in order to master their fears and develop competencies.”

 So, what are parents to do?
 There are real stressors that may be too heavy for developing hearts to carry in the increasingly invasive digital world.
 On the other hand, there is the danger of becoming a helicopter parent which robs our children of the chance to problem solve and overcome adversity.
 Haidt’s recommendation is to embrace opportunities to do away with screen-based childhood and to restore the play-based childhood.
+Particularly, he recommends summer camp as one of America’s best tools for building children’s resilience, self-confidence, and autonomy.

 We now know that play deprivation is a major cause of the teen mental health epidemic.
-These are some of the most important aspects of summer camping: the restoration of play-based childhood, the normalization of challenge, the solidification of faith, and opportunities for growth in grit and emotional maturity (sidenote: check out this cool article on the place of risky play in optimal childhood development).
+These are some of the most important aspects of summer camping: the restoration of play-based childhood, the normalization of challenge, the solidification of faith, and opportunities for growth in grit and emotional maturation (sidenote: check out this article on the place of risky play in optimal childhood development).

 “The world offers you comfort.
 But you were not made for comfort.
 You were made for greatness.”